LeaVerou/blog/2026/dark-mode-toggles-2/index.md

 date: 2026-09-02
 toc: true
 image: "images/image.png"
-nutshell: My article on dark mode toggles made the rounds and convinced many.
-However, I now think the entire debate is moot, because the best dark mode toggle is probably …none at all.
+nutshell: My post on two-state dark mode toggles convinced many.
+But should you have a persistent dark mode toggle _at all_?
+I have since been convinced that for most websites, the answer is no.
 tags:
   - ux
   - usability